 Do you still remember the glory days of FarmVille on Facebook?
 Well, raising Pink Cows and visiting your neighbors’ farms had its own charm, right?

-You can take things a level further and build up your house and decorate it, decorate your garden… plenty of stuff to keep you busy, entertained and most importantly – relaxed.
+You can take things a level further and build up your house and decorate it.
+This is definitely one of those games that grows on you the more you play it.

 Unpacking